Skip to main content

 • delegatedKey: The public key of the external application whose generated private key can be used to sign messages

-In an application it makes sense to show the issuer public key so the user understands what wallet is logged in, but at the same time make it clear that this is a JTW token based authentication.
+In an application it makes sense to show the issuer public key so the user understands what wallet is logged in, but at the same time make it clear that this is a delegatge token based authentication.
 It does not make sense to show the delegatedKey as this is only used internally in the application and JWT token.
 Also note that the expiration time can be changed, as of now the default time to live is 12h.

 Future Enhancements